Simeon Daniel Howard

 |Simeon Daniel Howard Jr.|

-Born in Abbeville, Henry County, Alabama on December 11, 1837 and died in Henry County, Alabama about 1920.
-He was about 82 years old.
+Born in Abbeville, Henry County, Alabama on December 11, 1837 and died in Gadsden County, Florida on January 9, 1919.
+He was 81 years old.

 He was called "Sim".
 Note in the census reports he appears to be younger that the 1837 date of birth he gave in 1907 pension document.
 He may have changed his birth date in order to enlist.
 He was ...